deweysasser/docker-name-proxy-server/README.md

 separate containers.
 Running proxy and monitor (i.e. something which has access to the docker socket) in the same container is not a great idea.

+## Contributing

+See the file HACKING.md for information on how to contribute to this project.